davidwillprice/premier-league-predictor-game/README.md

 3) Have the current table update in real-time via an API to cease the need of manual input;
 4) Improve appearance on all devices;
 5) Allow user to build their own table to test how accurate it is in comparison to the current table;
+6) Add animation that shows each team moving from their current position to predicted position to help the viewer better visualise the differences;
-6) Add additional comments to the JavaScript file
+7) Add additional comments to the JavaScript file

 ## Built With